The Tony Hawk Foundation strongly recommends that park policy allow BMX and scooter riders in skateparks.

 There are no studies on the impact of BMX and scooter inclusion at skateparks.
 The trend is towards more inclusive skateparks, and to date there are no significant data to support a widespread ban of BMX and/or scooters at skateparks.

 There is a profound lack of skatepark advocacy coming from the Freestyle BMX community.
 While there are a handful of committed, talented BMX advocates active in the United States, the unfortunate reality is that in most towns, local BMX riders stay uninvolved with skatepark advocacy until the facility is open and they see what they’ve missed.

 BMX inclusion is improving based largely on the hard work done by a small number of passionate BMX advocates.
-It’s time for the BMX community as a whole to recognize the value of positive advocacy and begin coordinating with local skatepark advocacy groups.
+Just as with skateboarders, it only takes a few people with a lot of passion to get things changed.